karllexterdulce/karllexterdulce.github.io/README.md

 - `README.md` → This file

 ## 📝 Features
-- Simple, clean design
+- Clean, modern design inspired by Wix templates
-- “About Me” section introducing myself
+- Responsive layout for all screen sizes
+- Sections: About Me, Projects, Contact
-- Contact and footer section
+- Hover effects on project cards and links

 ## ⚙️ How to Run Locally
 1. Clone the repo: